Walter Wolfrum: Wounded in combat and end of war

-On 31 August 1944, Oberst (Colonel) Dietrich Hrabak, Geschwaderkommodore (wing commander) of JG 52 submitted a report, requesting a preferential promotion for Wolfrum to Oberleutnant (first lieutenant).
+On 31 August 1944, Oberst Hrabak, Geschwaderkommodore of JG 52, submitted a report, requesting a preferential promotion for Wolfrum to Oberleutnant (first lieutenant).
 The application was seconded by General Hans Seidemann, commander-in-chief of the VIII.
 Fliegerkorps, on 8 September.
 The request was approved and the promotion backdated to 1 September.
 Following his convalescence on 4 February 1945, Wolfrum retook command of 1.
 Staffel of JG 52.
 Consequently, Eberwein was transferred.
-At the time, I. Gruppe was based at Weidengut, present-day Wierzbie in Poland.
+At the time, I. Gruppe was based at Weidengut, present-day Wierzbie in Poland, and under command of Hauptmann Erich Hartmann.

+The Gruppe moved to Breslau-Schöngarten, now Wrocław Airport, on 7 February.
+Here two days later, Wolfrum's Bf 109 G-10 was hit by a Yak-9 fighter while fighting over Oder bridgehead near Steinau, now Ścinawa.
+This encounter ended in a belly landing at the Breslau-Schöngarten airfield.
+That night, the Gruppe was forced to retreat and returned to Weidengut.
+Here on 10 February, Wolfrum claimed his first aerial victory following his convalescence when he shot down a Yak-9 fighter but was again shot down.
+He crash landed his Bf 109 G-10 (Werknummer 491415) southwest of Steinau.
+On 5 April, I. Gruppe moved to an makeshift airfield at Raudnitz, present-day Roudnice nad Labem.
+Here on 17 April, Wolfrum claimed his last two aerial victories, both claims were over Yak-9 fighters, taking his total to 137.
+On 19 April, the Gruppe moved to an airfield located approximately 4 km southwest of Deutsch-Brod, now Havlíčkův Brod.
 At the end of the war, Wolfrum surrendered to the US 90th Infantry Division.